WHAT IS VERIFICATION?

 - Are an individual called up for active duty or for qualifying National Guard duty during a war or other military operation or national emergency.

-If you have a special tax filing circumstance, please contact the Office of Financial Aid by phone at 845-257-3250 or by email at email@example.com for questions about additional documentation that may be required to satisfy the applicant’s verification requirements.
+Generally a signed copy of the 2018 income tax return (1040) with all tax schedules is required.
+If you have a special tax filing circumstance, please contact the Office of Student Financial Services at 845-257-3250 or firstname.lastname@example.org for questions about additional documentation that may be required to satisfy the applicant’s verification requirements.

 Other documents may be requested to resolve conflicting data or provide clarification of reported data.
-These documents may include bank statements, brokerage statements, divorce/separation agreements, child support documentation, asset verification worksheets, W2’s, and low income verification forms.
+These documents may include bank statements, brokerage statements, divorce/ separation agreements, child support documentation, asset verification worksheets, W2’s, and low income verification forms.
 If we require such documents then we will email you links to the required forms found on our Forms Page.
-In some situations, additional income tax return documents may be requested (in addition to the IRS tax return transcript or IRS Data Retrieval tool) for clarification of reported data.
+In some situations, additional income tax return documents may be requested for clarification of reported data.

 Q) How long will it take for an IRS tax return transcript to be received in the mail?